DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Cedricsazon/README.md

 - Implication Equivalence: p→q = ¬p∨q
 - At the end of the week, I observed that after every class I feel mentally exhausted
 - However, the fun part was an assignment proving that Superman does not exist (logically)

+#Week 3
+4 methods of Proof:
+    - Direct Proof
+    - Proof by Contraposition (Indirect)
+    - Proof by Contradiction (Indirect)
+    - Proof by Equivalence

+- Direct Proof:
+    - First, we assume P is true.
+    - Then, we show that q is also true.

+- Proof by Contraposition:
+    - First, we assume ¬q is true.
+    - Then, we show that ¬p is true.

+- Proof by Contradiction:
+    - First assume ¬p is true.
+    - Then, show that ¬q is true.

+- We also talked about the Vacaous and Trivial Proof.
+- For Vacuous Proof, we show that p is false, because p→q must be true when p is false.
+- For Trivial Proof, we show that q is true, it follows that p→q must also be true.

+#Week 4
+- Proof by Equivalence:
+    - p→q and q→p are both true.
+- Mathematical Induction:
+    - Basis Step
+    - Inductive Step